nataliesstewart/nataliesstewart.github.io/_posts/2022-09-07-the-moduli-space-of-weaves.md

 * A definition for weaves which replicate in one direction, <a href="https://nataliesstewart.github.io/blog/chainmail-math/2023/02/22/one-semiperiodic.html">precise</a> and <a href="https://nataliesstewart.github.io/blog/chainmail-math/2023/02/23/linear-manifesto.html">intuitive.</a>

+* A more general definition for weaves which respect an arbitrary group action.

+* The linking graph detects the unweave, equivariantly.

 The following are articles hopefully to come:

 * An exhaustion via weave diagrams: $$W_n$$ is finite, and an algorithm to compute it.